Woman holding religious cauldron

 Teaching will be delivered by experienced academics in the subject, drawing on their research and expertise.
 This will be supplemented by occasional guest lecturers and speakers.

-There is a wide range of assessment designed to help you consolidate your learning and develop key skills to equip you for a range of careers.
+There is a wide range of assessments designed to help you consolidate your learning and develop key skills, so you will be equipped for a variety of careers.
 The emphasis is on coursework rather than exams.
 In addition to essays, you are likely to write book reviews, text analysis, blog posts, dictionary entries, give oral presentations, video presentations, reports, research journals, workbooks, or critical reflections on your own learning.
-All assessments involve some element of independent choice, and are supported by formative activities, one-to-one tutorials, and feedback which highlights the next steps to enhance your achievement.
+All assessments involve some element of independent choice and are supported by formative activities, such as one-to-one tutorials and feedback, which highlight the next steps to enhance your achievement.

 112UCAS points